-Our Audit Committee approves each engagement of the independent registered public accounting firm to render any audit or nonaudit services before the firm is engaged to render those services.
+Our Audit Committee approves each engagement of the independent registered public accounting firm to render any audit or non-audit services before the firm is engaged to render those services.
 The Chairman of the Audit Committee or other designated Audit Committee member may represent the entire Audit Committee for purposes of this approval.
 Any services approved by the Chairman or other designated Audit Committee member are reported to the full Audit Committee at the next scheduled Audit Committee meeting after such approval has been given.
 No exceptions to this approval process are allowed under the Audit Committee Charter; and thus, none of the services described in the following table were approved pursuant to Rule 2-01(c)(7)(i)(C) of Regulation S-X, which otherwise would allow de minimus amounts of services to be provided without specific approval.

-The following table presents fees for professional services rendered by PwC for the years ended December 31, 2022 and 2021.
+The following table presents fees for professional services rendered by PwC for the years ended December 31, 2023 and 2022.
 (Fees include amounts related to the year indicated, which may differ from amounts billed.)

-Independent Registered Public Accounting Firm Fees Disclosure 2022 Fees 2021 Fees
+Independent Registered Public Accounting Firm Fees Disclosure 2023 2022

-Audit Fees (a) \$1,135,000 \$1,187,000
+Audit Fees (1) \$1,299,000 \$1,135,000

-Audit-Related Fees (b) \$80,000 \$316,700
+Audit-Related Fees (2) \$80,000 \$80,000

-Tax Fees (c) \$45,700 \$37,700
+Tax Fees (3) \$124,000 \$45,700

-All Other Fees (d) \$4,500 \$607,800
+All Other Fees - \$4.500

-- (a) Professional services rendered for the audits of the financial statements, review of the interim financial statements, opinion on the effectiveness of our internal control over financial reporting for MGE Energy and services that generally only the independent auditor can reasonably provide, such as comfort letters, statutory audits, consents, and assistance with and review of documents filed with the SEC.
-Audit Fees for 2021 also include professional services rendered in connection with implementation of a new customer information system. - (b) Audit-Related Fees for 2022 and 2021 include professional services rendered in connection with utility commission-mandated obligations.
-Fees in 2021 also include professional services rendered in connection with Enterprise Forward project implementation review that included review of security and internal controls.
-Enterprise Forward is a strategic information technology management project aimed at transforming MGE into a digitally integrated utility and includes replacement of its customer information system. - (c) Tax Fees for 2022 and 2021 include review of federal and state income tax returns. - (d) Other Fees for 2021 include advisory services with respect to the Enterprise Forward project.
+- (1) Professional services rendered for the audits of the financial statements, review of the interim financial statements, opinion on the effectiveness of our internal control over financial reporting for MGE Energy and services that generally only the independent auditor can reasonably provide, such as comfort letters, statutory audits, consents, and assistance with and review of documents filed with the SEC. - (2) Audit-Related Fees for 2023 and 2022 include professional services rendered in connection with utility commission-mandated obligations. - (3) Tax Fees for 2023 and 2022 include review of federal and state income tax returns.
+Tax fees for 2023 also include services for Revenue Procedure 2013-15 Method for repair, maintenance costs of natural gas transmission and distribution property services.

-THE AUDIT COMMITTEE AND THE BOARD RECOMMEND A VOTE "FOR" THE RATIFICATION OF PRICEWATERHOUSECOOPERS LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2023.
+THE AUDIT COMMITTEE AND THE BOARD RECOMMEND A VOTE "FOR" THE RATIFICATION OF PRICEWATERHOUSECOOPERS LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2024.